opendatasoft/semantic-bot/README.md

 # How it works?
 ## 1 Class matching
 It use a local dumps of DBPedia and Yago to find classes corresponding to dataset's fields using named entity recognition.
-N-first values of each fields are analysed and corresponding classes names are returned.
+N-first values of each fields are analyzed and corresponding classes names are returned.

 Each class name is sent to Class LOV API.
 Class LOV API returns class URI and class description.
-Those informations are stored in chatbot's candidate correspondances dict.
+Those informations are stored in chatbot's candidate correspondences dict.

 Using class description and field name, class/field associations are proposed to the user.
-A positive answer dispatch correspondance in chatbot's confirmed correspondance dict.
-A negative answer dispatch it in denied correspondance dict.
-Empty answer dispatch it in awaiting correspondance dict.
+A positive answer dispatch correspondence in chatbot's confirmed correspondence dict.
+A negative answer dispatch it in denied correspondence dict.
+Empty answer dispatch it in awaiting correspondence dict.

 the following figure illustrate the class matching process.